- Allergies and Air Pollution's Effect on Health

 The clouds (condensed water vapors) then pour down as precipitation due to wind or temperature change.
-This occurs because the water droplets combine to make bigger droplets.
-Also when the air cannot hold any more water, it precipitates.
+This occurs because the water droplets combine to make bigger droplets, so when the air cannot hold any more water, it precipitates.
 At high altitudes the temperature is low and hence the droplets lose their heat energy.
 These water droplets fall down as rain.
-If the temperature is very low (below 0 degrees), the water droplets fall as snow.
-Water also precipices in the form of drizzle, sleet and hail.
+If the temperature is very low (below 0 degrees), then the water droplets would fall as snow.
+In addition, water could also precipice in the form of drizzle, sleet and hail.
 Hence water enters lithosphere by landing upon the earth.

 Step 5: Transpiration

 As water precipitates, some of it is absorbed by the soil.
 This water enters into the process of transpiration.
 Transpiration is a process similar to evaporation where liquid water is turned into water vapor by the plants.
 The roots of the plants absorb the water and push it toward leaves where it is used for photosynthesis.
 The extra water is moved out of leaves through stomata (very tiny openings on leaves) as water vapor.
 Thus water enters the biosphere (plants and animals) and exits into a gaseous phase.

 Step 6: Runoff